-“Pico Toning” is the latest buzzword in Aesthetic Medicine, so it's no surprise that Pico Lasers in Singapore are one of the most popular treatment nowadays.
+“Pico Toning” is a recent buzzword in aesthetic medicine, so it's no surprise that Pico Lasers in Singapore are one of the most popular treatment nowadays.

 Patients who see me for pigmentation problems commonly ask me these questions:

 - “Is PicoLaser a brand or a type of laser technology for treating Pigmentation?”

 - “Doctor, how is PicoLaser different from other lasers?
 Which is better?”